 This highest rate is currently set at 35%.

-While in the past, individuals who were normally resident but not considered domiciled in the country were only subjected to tax on income received in Malta, as of 2019 this will change in line with proposals set in the 2018 Budget Bill.
+While in the past, individuals who were normally resident but not considered domiciled in the country were only subjected to tax on income received in Malta, as of 2019 this changed in line with proposals set in the 2018 Budget Bill.

-In these proposals, it states that all non-domiciled individuals will be obligated to pay a minimum amount of 5,000 euros every year.
+In these proposals all resident and non-domiciled individuals will be obligated to pay a minimum amount of 5,000 euros every year.